AdriaanRol/AutoDepGraph/README.md

 - then install autodepgraph and test the installation using `py.test`

 ## Acknowledgements
-I would like to thank Julian Kelly for the idea of using a dependency graph for calibrations.
+I would like to thank Julian Kelly for the idea of using a dependency graph for calibrations and for early discussions.
 I would like to thank Joe Weston for discussions and help in working out the initial design.
 I would like to acknowledge Livio Ciorciaro for disucssions and as a coauthor of this project.